kennethmikolaichik/Regis/README.md

 The robot should lift its front right leg and the terminal should output "completed successfully"

-The remaining motor control files can be run in this manner through the command line.
+The remaining motor control files in this folder can be run in this manner through the command line.

+Now, run the folowing program from the command line of your pi to control the robots movment and camera.
+It is the main interface I have created for controlling the robot:

+   cd Awaken
+   python3 Initialize.py

 #### I am currently in the process of setting up leg control software so that the robot can walk and run.
 I am investigating different Inverse Kinematic solving libraries to this end.
 I am also writing programs to display all of the servo motor angles and location position of each motor in real time.
-5.2.2023
+5.11.2023

 #### I have begun the process of designing Regis V0.2, this robot will have a 10Ah battery, larger servos, and will run on Ubuntu-64x with the robot operating system(ROS) and a separate Arduino as the motor controller.